 Gain insights into the field as well as hands-on experience consulting with sponsor organizations in a club such as Nexecon, 180-Degree Consulting, Capital Consulting, Atlas Consulting, or Tamid.

-*Innovations in Capstone MAP and Magnify are made possible through the generosity of the Thomas C. Jones Initiative for Innovation in Undergraduate Education.
+*Innovations in Capstone MAP and Magnify are made possible through the generosity of the Thomas C. Jones Undergraduate Innovation Initiative.

 Help manage a student-run investment fund.